xiaoDetection/learning-cruxes-to-push/README.md

 - The URPC2020 dataset can be downloaded from [here](https://github.com/xiaoDetection/learning-cruxes-to-push/releases/download/release_datasets/urpc2020.zip).
 - The DFUI dataset can be downloaded from [here](https://github.com/xiaoDetection/learning-cruxes-to-push/releases/download/release_datasets/dfui.zip).
 - The images and annotations of synthesized Rainy-Cityscapes can be downloaded from [here](https://github.com/xiaoDetection/learning-cruxes-to-push/releases/download/release_datasets/rainy_cityscapes.zip).
-- The Foggy-Cityscapes and Cityscapes images can be downloaded from their [official website](https://www.cityscapes-dataset.com/).
+- The images of Foggy-Cityscapes and Cityscapes can be downloaded from their [official website](https://www.cityscapes-dataset.com/).
 (We use the same annotations as Rainy-Cityscapes)

 ![fig3](./assets/fig3.jpg)